by John Barr/From The Hundred Fathom Curve

 The air has found its voice, the wind comes in…

-two clicks–and a great flower of fame comes out.
+two clicks–and a great flower of flame comes out.

 It is the season of laws.